 In view of the limited space available in a publication of this kind, the information provided is necessarily of a general nature.
-Additional information, however, concerning these parks is available in folder form, and may be obtained on application from the Park Superintendents, or from the National Parks Service, Lands and Development Services Branch, Department of Mines and Resources, Ottawa, Canada.
+Additional information, however, concerning these parks is available in folder form, and may be obtained on application from the Park Superintendents, or from the Canadian Government Travel Bureau, Ottawa, Canada.